 To be eligible for the scheme, borrowers must meet certain wealth, income and other criteria.
 In order to benefit from the Scheme, borrowers must come to an arrangement with the Bank regarding the restructuring of their loans.

 The Bank had been officially accepting applications for participation to the scheme from 02/09/2019 until 31/12/2019, last day of submission period.

-This is a one-off scheme providing vulnerable borrowers a unique opportunity to reset their financial obligations with the Bank, join an affortable repayment plan and make a fresh start on a new basis.
+This is a one-off scheme providing vulnerable borrowers a unique opportunity to reset their financial obligations with the Bank, join an affordable repayment plan, and make a fresh start on a new basis.

-- A contribution from the state of one third of eligible borrowers’ interest and principal payments on the loan
+- A contribution from the state of one third of eligible borrowers’ interest and principal payments on the restructured loan.

-- Lengthening of repayment period, based on the scheme's criteria and under certain conditions to be agreed with the borrower’s bank
+- Lengthening of repayment period, depending on the borrowers age and provided certain conditions are met.

 The Scheme’s basic principles are: